OpenSource-GH/dumsor-tracker-api/readme.md

 - When your power it cut off, simply visit the app, and provide the following details:
     - Your location
     - Power Status: Do you have light or not?

+## Contributing
+Please read our [Contribution Guidelines](contributing/CONTRIBUTING.md) before contributing to the project.